liftforward/liftforward.github.io/_drafts/ember-simple-auth-torii-google-oauth2.markdown

 ### Run it

-Run `ember server` and hit `http://localhost:4200` your browser.
+Run `ember server` and hit [http://localhost:4200](http://localhost:4200) your browser.
 You should be shown the application route's tempate with a login link which when clicked will open the google Oauth consent screen.
 Once you click allow the promise created in the `authentiate` action will resolve and display the auth token returned by google in an alert box.

-In part 2 I'll walkthrough how to combine this token with the secret key and resolve them into the user's name and email.
+In Part 2 I'll walkthrough how to combine the authorization code with the secret key and resolve them into the user's name and email.

+All the source code I used in this post is available here: [https://github.com/drewnichols/ember-simple-auth-torii-google](https://github.com/drewnichols/ember-simple-auth-torii-google)